Lermex/alpmestan.com/pages/haskell.md

 - [Great tutorial about the 'reflection' library](https://www.fpcomplete.com/user/thoughtpolice/using-reflection), written by Austin Seipp.
 - [An introductory talk about 'lens'](https://skillsmatter.com/skillscasts/4251-lenses-compositional-data-access-and-manipulation), by Simon Peyton Jones

+# History

+Like anything but photons in this world, *Haskell* does have an history.
+A very interesting one -- you can see many of the ideas and features we know, love and use these days come into play (but not all of them).
+And guess what?
+Most of that story is available to anyone interested in a very-well written paper.

+- [A History of Haskell: Being Lazy With Class](http://research.microsoft.com/en-us/um/people/simonpj/papers/history-of-haskell/history.pdf), Paul Hudak (Yale University), John Hughes (Chalmers University), Simon Peyton Jones (Microsoft Research), Philip Wadler (Edinburgh University), The Third ACM SIGPLAN History of Programming Languages Conference (HOPL-III) San Diego, California, June 9-10, 2007.